davidmcclure/hilt-2016/course/neatline.md

 1. Go to http://geoserver.org/release/stable and download the release for your operating system.

+---

+**MAC**

-1. **MAC** Open the .dmg file and drag the GeoServer icon into the Applications folder.
-From Applications, run GeoServer and click on **Server > Start**.
+1. Open the .dmg file and drag the GeoServer icon into the `Applications` folder.

+1. From `Applications`, run GeoServer and click on **Server > Start**.

-1. **WINDOWS** TODO
+**WINDOWS**

+1. Go to http://java.com/en/download/, download the latest version of Java, and run the installer.

+1. Run the GeoServer installer.

+1. Search for "geoserver," and run **Start GeoServer**.
+Click **Allow Access** if a notice appears.

+1. Minimize the command prompt and leave it running in the background.

+---

-1. Once the server is running, you'll get taken to the login screen for the administrative console.
-Log in with **admin / geoserver**.
+1. Once the server is running, open up a browser tab and go to http://localhost:8080/geoserver.

+1. Log in with **admin / geoserver**.

 Now, with GeoServer up and running, we can upload the georeferenced image.